RTEMS/rtems-docs/user/support/contrib.rst

 Many people have done RTEMS ports or BSPs on their own, to a wide variety of processors, without much communication with the RTEMS development team.
 However, much of this work has been lost over time, or have proven very hard to integrate.
-So, what we're asking is that, to the maximum extent possible, you communicate with us as early on and as much as possible.
+So, what we are asking is that, to the maximum extent possible, you communicate with us as early on and as much as possible.